CodeBySaikat/Demo-One-Repo/readme.md

-This learn from chai and code
+This is Readme file for three folder.

 #npm install